4 Texas Adoption Laws Every Parent Should Know

-Every state is responsible for regulating its own adoption laws, so Texas adoption laws are determined by the state.
-If you intend to adopt outside of Texas (which often occurs when working with a national adoption agency), you may also want to familiarize yourself with the expectant mother’s state's’ adoption laws when you enter into an adoption opportunity.
+If you intend to adopt outside of Texas (which often occurs when working with a national adoption agency), you may also want to familiarize yourself with the expectant mother’s state adoption laws when you enter into an adoption opportunity.

 Texas adoption laws state that any adult may adopt.
-There is no specific age minimum or adoption age limit, although individual adoption professionals may have their own age requirements to adopt in Texas.
+The law does not specify an age minimum or adoption age limit, although individual adoption professionals may have their own age requirements to adopt in Texas.

 Any prospective parent hoping to adopt must be approved by a Texas adoption home study.
 This includes Texas criminal background checks, home visits, interviews and more.